mountaser/device_xiaomi_umi/README.md

 Copyright (C) 2020 The PixelExperience Project

-Device configuration for Xiaomi MI 10 Pro
+Device configuration for Xiaomi MI 10
 =========================================

-The Xiaomi MI 10 Pro (codenamed _"cmi"_) is a high-end smartphone from Xiaomi.
+The Xiaomi MI 10 (codenamed _"umi"_) is a high-end smartphone from Xiaomi.

 It was announced on February 2020.
 Release date was February 2020.